seibert-media/linchpin-display/README.md

 //SEIBERT/MEDIA hosted server.
 That server will take care of creating the QR code and sending it to the pi.
 We will not store any information about the generated QR code.

+Please note it may take up to two minutes for the QR code to appear after selecting/changing any QR code related options.